XinNoil/WiMag3/README.md

 # WiMag3
-- startup
+- startup.md
-Add this to your 'MyMatlabTools' folder

 ```
 dbstop if error
-% Your path of WiMag3
+cd % Your path of WiMag3
 pre
 ```

+Add this to your 'MyMatlabTools' folder